Alx-707/tucsenberg-web-frontier/.augment/rules/i18n-content-management.md

 - Use **next-intl** as the i18n framework
 - Use the `useTranslations` hook inside components
 - Store translations in `messages/[locale].json`
+- **Project-specific layout**: Runtime translations are loaded from `messages/{locale}/critical.json` and `messages/{locale}/deferred.json`.
+Root files `messages/en.json` and `messages/zh.json` are reserved for Vitest mocks and translation shape validation only and MUST NOT be imported in production code.

 - Define a global `AppConfig.Messages` type to enforce ICU arguments at compile time.

 - **Strict ICU typing**: enable `strictMessageTypeSafety` in `getRequestConfig` and declare `AppConfig.Messages` in `global.ts` to get compile-time checks for message arguments